Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 • URL of the website

-• Title of the anthology (in italics)
+• Specific part of the tutorial (in brackets)

-• Publisher's location and name
+• Course name

 learn more